 \subsection{Splitting Lemma}

-For a set $T$ let $\Sigma T$ denotes the sum of the elements of $T$.
+For a set $T$ let $\Sigma T$ denote the sum of the elements of $T$.
 We prove the following result. \begin{lemma} Let $G$ be a finite abelian group of order $N$, and let $S = G \coprod G$ be considered a set of $2N$ distinct elements.
-Then there exists at least
+Then there exist at least